 Often, people will not admit that they committed a sex crime on the pre-text phone call.
 However, they will apologize to the victim and act so that somebody innocent wouldn't.

-But instead, what we see a lot in these cases is that during the pretext phone call, the individual apologizes for their behavior and tries to explain why they did whatever they're being accused of doing.
+Instead, we often see that during the pretext phone call, the individual apologizes for their behavior and tries to explain why they did whatever they're being accused of doing.

 Legal Defenses to Pretext Phone Prosecution